Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 Muller discloses crystallization of sugar, wherein anti-solvent crystallization is discussed (Abstract).
 Anti-solvent crystallization involves adding an additional substance, called the anti-solvent, which induces crystallization.
 Anti-solvent crystallization achieves supersaturation by exposing a solution of the product to another solvent in which the product is poorly soluble.
 The anti-solvent must be miscible with the solvent and must change the solubility of the solute in the solvent.
 For example, if the solvent is ethanol, the anti-solvent might be water (page 12, para.
 1).
 Pharmaceutical and fine chemical makers frequently rely on anti-solvent crystallization to generate a solid from a solution in which the produce has high solubility (page 12, para.
 2).
-Anti-solvent crystallization is represented as:
+Thus, Muller teaches that anti-solvent crystallization with ethanol and water may be used to obtain sugar crystal.

 PNG